-Could your libido be signalling an underlying problem with the way that you see sex?
+Could your libido be signaling an underlying problem with the way that you see sex?

 It’s Day 4 of our Sizzling Summer Sex Series!
 What I want to work us towards this month is a mutually-satisfying, passionate sex life where guilt and expectations are thrown out the window, and acceptance, love, and generosity have replaced them.